 - Inability to compete with inflation: A common theme with safe investments is the inability to compete with long-term inflation rates.
 Although money market funds aim to keep a stable value of $1 per share, it is not guaranteed.

-- Sensitive to low interest rate environment: When interest rates are low, money market funds have a harder time producing better income yield for investors, due to the costs of operating the fund.
+- Sensitive to low interest rates: When interest rates are low, money market funds have a harder time producing better income yield for investors.
+This is due to the costs of operating the fund.
 There is a chance that the yields could be as low as .01%.
 In the past, some funds have even "broken the buck," meaning the share price went below $1.
 These losses were passed along to investors.

 The Bottom Line